Oven Roasted Turkey with Gravy

 Turkey in a roasting pan being rubbed with butter.

-Rub the skin all over with a generous amount of softened, room temperature butter.
-I typically use between one and two sticks of butter for a medium sized turkey.
-You really want it well coated.
+1. Rub the skin all over with a generous amount of softened, room temperature butter.

 Turkey in roasting pan coated with butter and seasoned salt.

-Sprinkle well with salt and pepper, a seasoned salt mixture, or your favorite combination of spices.
-My favorite seasoning to use is Jane's Crazy Mixed-Up Salt.
-However, I know many people use Bell's Seasoning.
+1. Sprinkle the surface, both top and bottom, generously with salt and pepper, a seasoned salt mixture, or your favorite combination of spices.
+My favorite seasoning to use is Jane’s Crazy Mixed-Up Salt.
+However, I know many people use Bell’s Seasoning.
 You use whatever you like.

 Bake Until Golden Brown

-If you feel that the breast and the top of the drumsticks are beginning to get too brown, make a tent of lightweight foil to drape over the top of the turkey to keep it from over-browning.
+STEP 10: About 2/3 through the cooking time, check to make sure the breast and tops of the legs aren’t browning too quickly.
+If you feel that they’re getting too brown, make a tent of lightweight foil to drape over the top of the turkey to stop it from over-browning.

 Finished turkey resting in roasting pan.

-Remove the turkey from the oven and let it stand for 20 minutes before carving.
+1. Remove the turkey from the oven and let it stand for 20 to 30 minutes before carving.

 Gravy poured from a gravy boat onto a plate containing sliced oven roasted turkey and side dishes.